hj-n/dataset-adaptive-dr/README.md

 python3 -m app.02_02_aggregate
 ```

-The script will produce the results of the evaluation in the `app/results/` directory.
+The script will produce the evaluation results in the `app/results/` directory.

 **(Result and Discussion)**
 Table 3 depicts the results.